effekt-lang/effekt/examples/features/ffi.effekt.md

 ## Other backends

 Effekt has a lot of different backends.
-One `extern def` can support multiple backends, so here's how to `mul`tiply two numbers on different backends:
+One `extern def` can support multiple backends.
+Here's how to `mul`tiply two numbers on different backends:

 ```
 extern pure def mul(x: Int, y: Int): Int =